MarikaGK/phonebook-reactjs-goit-hw-08/README.md

 ## Activation

-According to the `package.json` documentation, to run the project you need to use the `npm start` command
+According to the `package.json` documentation, to run the project you need to use the `npm run dev` command

+---

+## GitHub-pages deployment:

+Simple phonebook is based on Vite.
+To deploy your own project, you have to use `npm install gh-pages --save-dev` command

+Next you have to add script in package.json:

+`"scripts": { "deploy": "npm run build && gh-pages -d dist" },`

+And run `npm run deploy` in command line

 ---

 ## Scope of functionality

 ---